-Our next season of Connect Group starts in April, 2019.
+Our next season of Connect Group starts this April!

-Since we know everyone’s schedule is different, there are two times for you to connect:
+Since we know everyone’s schedule is different, there are two groups this season:

 Vision for Connect Groups